The impact of COVID-19 has been vast for many businesses, all over the world.

 Read on to learn more about the trends we are seeing in various industries and in our customer base.

-The furniture industry is one we are seeing a significant uplift in order and activity, with some of our clients having a 25% increase in orders over the past 1-2 weeks.
+The furniture industry is one where we are seeing a significant uplift in order and activity, with some of our clients having a 25% increase in orders over the past 1-2 weeks.

-Despite people spending more time at home over lockdown, the industry did experience a dip in orders and activity.
+Despite people spending more time at home during lockdown, the industry did experience a dip in orders and activity.
 We found that this is due to people being hesitant over large deliveries into their home, and also being careful with their budget.

 However, this increased time spent at home is paying off for the furniture industry.
 As people wish to make their homes more comfortable and appealing, and as lockdown is easing, the furniture industry is enjoying a resurgence.